The Systemyde 41CL takes advantage of modern technology to significantly

 add to the capabilities of the Hewlett-Packard 41C system.
 The 41CL circuit board replaces the original CPU board in the calculator and

 provides all the features of an HP-41CX except for the Time Module.
 CX Time functions (the software) are included, but

-a Time module plugged into a Port is required for full timer functionality.
+a Time module plugged into a Port, or our new Time Module Clone, is required for full timer functionality.

 to allow these images to be virtually plugged into a calculator Port and unplugged from a calculator Port, either from